Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     ![S_FTX segment](../../Assets/Screenshots/EDI/Operation/ExportDefMessDefFTXSegment.png "[S_FTX segment]")

 2. Specify the *D_4451 (Code qualifying the subject of the text)* field.
 In most cases, a constant value is required here.
 To do this, click the ![Set constant value](../../Assets/Icons/Edit04.png "[Set constant value]") (Set constant value) button to the right of the *D_4451* row.
-    The *Set text value* window is displayed.
+    The *Set text value* pop-up window is displayed.

     ![Set text value](../../Assets/Screenshots/EDI/Operation/ExportDefEditTextValue.png "[Set text value]")